NSF–CASC Workshop on Envisioning NAIRR State and Regional Hubs for Educational Transformation

 Outcomes

-The workshop will produce an overview report summarizing shared challenges, diverse state contexts, and actionable themes to inform NSF’s future program development.
-Consistent with NSF guidance, CASC will deliver this report shortly following the workshop.
+The workshop produced an executive summary and session notes capturing shared challenges, diverse state contexts, and actionable themes to inform NSF’s future program development.
+Both documents are available below.

 This event is supported by the National Science Foundation under Grant No. 2611153.
 Any opinions, findings, and conclusions or recommendations expressed in this event and related materials are those of the organizers and participants and do not necessarily reflect the views of the National Science Foundation.